Master Alliance Provisions Guide (MAPGuideⓇ)

 Example approaches found in the MAPGuide

-- Any unspent amounts from upfront payments will be reimbursed to the purchaser/funder (with a deduction for any non-cancellable expenses).
+- Return of any unspent amounts from upfront payments to the purchaser/funder;

-- Each party will destroy the confidential information of the other party.
+- Destruction by each party of any confidential information received by the other party.

-- If the agreement is terminated under certain circumstances, then the supplier will transfer or novate certain materials, equipment and/or services to the purchaser (this may include reserved CMO manufacturing capacity).
+- Requirements under a purchase agreement for a supplier to transfer or novate certain materials, equipment and/or services to the purchaser (this may include reserved CMO manufacturing capacity).

-- The developer will cease all work under the Agreement and assign to the all rights, title and interest (including that of its subawardees) to the funder.
+- A requirement for the developer to cease all work under a development funding agreement and assign all rights, title and interest to the funder.

-- Rights under a license agreement for the licensor to elect to research, develop, or sell the product in the applicable field and territory.
-The licensee will transfer all regulatory documentation for the product back to the licensor and provide transition assistance such as technology transfer and the transfer of inventory and third party agreements.
+- Rights under a license agreement for the licensor to elect to research, develop, or sell the product, in which case the licensee must transfer all regulatory documentation for the product back to the licensor and provide transition assistance such as technology transfer and the transfer of inventory and third party agreements.